 Some trips are entirely wilderness focused.
 Exploring the canyons, seeing the red rocks and enjoying the vast expanse of the desert.

 Other trips focus on the wilderness in part, but invariably come across relics from the past.
 Petroglyphs telling us of events from 800 yrs ago, there are ruins crumbling and standing quiet testament to people who lived here long ago.
 And of course the occasional potsherd that shows the people crafted objects that were both beautiful and practical.

 Still other trips are almost entirely cultural in focus.
-We (for it is often someone who accompanies me on these trips) are outside in the environment in which the Ancestral Puebloans lived, but the focus is not on the terrain ahead or reading a topo, but rather simply being in a place.
+We (for it is often someone who accompanies me on these trips) are outside in the environment in which the Ancestral Pueblos lived, but the focus is not on the terrain ahead or reading a topo, but rather simply being in a place.
 We explore petroglyphs, hike among ancient ruins and take in the desert landscape from our quiet campsite.
 Cold, but clear nights are lit by the moonlight, a warming fire is often had to take out the chill off the night, the smell of sage and juniper is in the air and the sounds of coyotes yipping and owls hooting lull us to sleep.

 Our trip to Hovenweep and Canyons of the Ancients national monuments was of the third type.
-We hiked some, but we mainly were just there to be immersed in the culture and landscape of the Ancestral Puebloans.
+We hiked some, but we mainly were just there to be immersed in the culture and landscape of the Ancestral Pueblos.
 It was a very satisfying trip and again emphasized the allure that this area has for me when spending time outdoors.